gqrx-sdr/gqrx/README.md

 Gqrx is distributed as source code package and binaries for Linux and Mac.
 Alternate Mac support is available through macports and homebrew.

-Please see http://gqrx.dk/download for a list of official download resources.
+Please see http://gqrx.dk/download for a list of download resources.

 Usage